This article was originally published on 26 October 2020 and updated to reflect the latest information.

 On top of the dollar-for-dollar matching provided by the government, you (or those topping up on your behalf) can also enjoy prevailing tax benefits for making RTSU contributions.

-The tax reliefs on top-ups made to your own CPF RA or by employers on your behalf amounts to $7,000 per calendar year.
+The maximum tax relief on top-ups made to your own CPF RA or by employers on your behalf amount to $8,000 per calendar year.

-Note that the yearly personal income tax relief cap of $80,000 applies to all tax reliefs claimed, including cash top-ups made under RSTU.
+Note that the $8,000 tax relief limit for RSTU top-ups also includes any Medisave top-ups.
+The yearly personal income tax relief cap of $80,000 also applies to all tax reliefs claimed, including cash top-ups made under RSTU.

 Employers that make top-ups to the CPF RA of their employees will also receive full tax deductions on their top-ups.